nelsonfigueroa/nelson.cloud/content/posts/2021_02_28_cleaning_up_after_deleted_apps_on_macos.md

 sudo find / -name '*skype*' -not -path '/System/Volumes/Data/*' > ~/Desktop/findings.txt
 ```

-This command finds all files and directories containing the word "snitch", while excluding those in `/System/Volumes/Data/`, and saves the results to a textfile.
+This command finds all files and directories containing the word "skype", while excluding those in `/System/Volumes/Data/`, and saves the results to a textfile.
 The reason `/System/Volumes/Data/` is being excluded is because the `find` command will give us duplicate results with `/System/Volumes/Data/` prepended.
 This is because MacOS has an additional read-only system volume.
 You can [read more about it here](https://support.apple.com/en-us/HT210650), and for a more technical dive into this additional volume you can read [this forensics blog post](http://www.swiftforensics.com/2019/10/macos-1015-volumes-firmlink-magic.html).

 The command will take a few minutes to complete, so give it some time.
 Additionally, your terminal will fill up with error messages stating `Operation not permitted`.
 For example: